 Race car driver Carol Shelby built an empire designing performance vehicles like the Shelby Cobra.
 Today, his company, Shelby American, installs performance packages on Ford Mustangs and manufactures continuation Cobras just off the Strip.

 The onsite Shelby Heritage Center showcases roughly two dozen Shelby cars and houses an impressive gift shop.
 Time your visit, like I did, to take advantage of the free guided tours of the cars and Shelby American production floor with the Shelby historian.
-His stories are fascinating even if you’re not a gearhead.
+His stories are fascinating even if you’re not a gearhead and offers a unique Las Vegas experience.

 Downtown Container Park Praying Mantis